tkw1536/ggman/README.md

 An example CANSPEC is `git@^:$.git`.

 CANSPECs generate canonical urls by first taking the original urls, and splitting them into path-like components.
-These components also perform some normalisation, such as removing common prefixes and suffixes.
+These components also perform some normalization, such as removing common prefixes and suffixes.
 A few examples examples can be found in this table.

 | URL                            | Components                       |